 The Big Nickel is a landmark in the mining city of Sudbury in northern Ontario which was once home to the largest nickel mine in the world.

 20- The Wawa Goose Monument

 Canada’s goose gets top billing as one of Canada’s big things.
 Canada Goose parka apparel is known for its thick, warm down insulation.

 Cinephiles love to watch the sweet documentary starring Canadian inventor Bill Lishman whose life project of the Canadian Geese was depicted in the movie classic, Fly Away Home.

 So it’s no wonder there’s a roadside attraction dedicated to this bird.
 Head to Wawa, Ontario to see the Wawa Goose Statue.

 The statue is 8.5m tall, erected in 1960 and the Wawa Goose has also been immortalized in a Stompin’ Tom Connors folk song.
-Listen here

 Its creator, a local Richard Ethier built it entirely from steel in 1990 to commemorate the town’s first honey festival.

 You might think this monumentally huge tool was a weird prop from a B-grade horror movie, not a tourist landmark in Canada.